 The Nissan service bulletin NTB10-035a for the 2009-2010 Murano describes a problem where the fuel gauge is inaccurate or the trouble code (DTC) P0463 is stored.
 The bulletin advises replacing the fuel level sensor units – main and sub as a solution.

 We found several reports of head gaskets leaking coolant in the 2009 Murano.
 The repair is expensive, however, for most vehicles, the repairs were done while under warranty.

-The NHTSA website has more than two hundreds complaints about the brakes in the 2009 Murano.
-Nissan recalled the 2009 Murano for braking issues, read more in this CR article.
-Check for details and for other recalls at the NHTSA website.
+The NHTSA website has more than two hundred complaints about the brakes in the 2009 Murano.
+Nissan recalled the 2009 Murano for braking issues; read more in this CR article.
+Check for details and for other recalls on the NHTSA website.

 On the plus side, the Murano is more of a luxury SUV than a people mover.
 This means that it's more likely to be well cared for by previous owners.

+As is often the case, the first model year (2009) received the most complaints.
 Several reported problems are related to the AWD system and they are expensive to repair.
-A front-wheel drive model will have less potential problems.
+A front-wheel drive model will have fewer potential problems.